A Proposal for the Lohengrin Experiment to Search for Dark Sector Particles at the ELSA Accelerator: Appendix

-The expected sensitivity for the baseline scenario as a function of $E_{\textrm{e,cut}}$ is shown in \cref{fig:LohengrinCutOptimisation}.
+The expected sensitivity for the baseline scenario as a function of $E_{\textrm{e,cut}}$ is shown in \cref{fig:LohengrinCutOptimisation} for $m_{A'} = 10$\,MeV and $\varepsilon = 2 \cdot 10^{-5}$.
+In addition to the upper cut on the electron energy, a lower cut of $p_e > 25$\,MeV is included in this plot in order to account for the limited reconstruction efficiency below this value.
 For the shown range in $E_{\textrm{e,cut}}$, any reasonable cut on the measured energy in the ECAL has no impact on the sensitivity.
-The figure shows a steep increase in the sensitivity with decreasing cuts on the maximum energy of the recoil electron, emphasizing the requirement for efficient electron reconstruction down to the lowest energy possible.
-For this study, we choose $E_{e,\textrm{cut}} = \SI{75}{\mega\electronvolt}$ and $\theta_{e,\textrm{cut}}$ = 0.25.
-An example cutflow for these limits is shown in \cref{tab:analysis_cutflow} for SM bremsstrahlung events and three different signal benchmark points.
+The figure shows a steep increase in the sensitivity with decreasing cuts on the maximum energy of the recoil electron.
+In the interval for $E_{e,cut} < 200$\,MeV the signal significance is improved by a factor of about $1.5$ if the signal region is extended to electrons with $m_e < E_e < 25$\,MeV, emphasizing the requirement for efficient electron reconstruction down to the lowest energy possible.
+An example cutflow based on the \texttt{Lohengrin++} code is shown in \cref{tab:analysis_cutflow} for SM bremsstrahlung events and three different signal benchmark points.
+For this study, we choose $E_{e,\textrm{cut}} = \SI{75}{\mega\electronvolt}$ and $\theta_{e,\textrm{cut}}$ = 0.25, with the additional requirement of $p_e > 25$\,MeV.
+As shown in \cref{fig:LohengrinCutOptimisation}, the upper cut of $E_{e,\textrm{cut}} = \SI{75}{\mega\electronvolt}$ does not maximize the sensitivity for $m_{A'} = 10$\, MeV, for which a slightly higher cut is expected to yield a higher sensitivity.
+For higher dark photon masses, a lower cut is however expected to yield a better sensitivity (see \cref{sec:theory}).
+The final cut will be determined in a more elaborate process in the future.

 For the baseline layout described in \cref{sec:lohengrin:detector}, the lateral dimension of the ECAL is of paramount importance for the level of SM backgrounds.
 For the baseline choice of a $\num{48}\times\SI{48}{\centi\meter\squared}$ large ECAL, a total of 293 SM bremsstrahlung background events are expected after $4\cdot10^{14}$ electrons on target.
 This background can be suppressed further significantly by increasing the lateral size of the ECAL in the direction of the negative x-axis as well as the positive and negative y-axes - for example, an extended ECAL that covers the full opening angle of the magnet for $|\phi| > \frac{\pi}{4}$ (see \cref{fig:CaloHitRate}) would reduce the number of SM background events in the signal region from 293 to 82 for the baseline magnet scenario.